 In this tutorial, I’m going to show you how to set up WordPress to use drag-and-drop for arranging posts.
 It’s a simple process that you can start using in mere minutes to rearrange your content.

-Why Use Drag-and-Drop to Change the WordPress Post Order?
+Why Change the WordPress Post Order?

-While chronological posts work great for news and magazines to show the latest information, some content makes more sense to display in a sequential order.
+While chronological posts work great for news and magazines to show the latest information, some content makes more sense to display in sequential order.
 For example, a series of “how-to” pieces that take readers from start to finish of a project may appear to make more sense by showing the beginning first.

-Maybe you developed that perfect post months ago you want everyone to see.
 Rearranging the layout so it shows first may help increase traffic to the content.
 Another use would be to move something you created that is more relevant today because of trends or hot topics around the world.
 In a way, it’s like repurposing your old content for today’s news.

 Every blog has those posts that don’t really seem to get anywhere when it comes to traffic.
 Moving it to the front of the line may help it get more exposure when people visit.
 While it won’t force people to click on the piece, it will still help in boosting the post’s awareness.